Yandex Cloud

 output2 << SELECT 'Two' as column2, 3 as column3

-Then, you can use these variables as standard IPython variables.
+Now, you can use these variables just like any other IPython variable.
 For example, you can print them:

 output

-By default, the%yq and %%yq commands output a Pandas DataFrame object with columns matching the column names from the SQL query and rows containing query results.
-To disable Pandas DataFrame conversion, you can use the --raw-results argument.
+By default, %yq and %%yq commands return a Pandas DataFrame.
+Its columns match SQL column names, and its rows contain query results.
+You can disable Pandas DataFrame conversion using the --raw-results argument.

 column1